board

 Rani Haywood

-For over fifteen years Rani has held senior marketing roles at an array of performing arts and cultural organisations in Australia and the United States, including her most recent in-house role as Senior Director, Sales and Marketing, at The Metropolitan Opera.
-She previously held marketing leadership roles at Roundabout Theatre Company in New York, Sydney Theatre Company, the Australian Chamber Orchestra, Belvoir and the Australia Council for the Arts, and worked in marketing roles at Sydney Writers’ Festival, Sydney Festival and the Edinburgh International Film Festival.
+For over two decades Rani has held senior leadership roles at an array of performing arts and cultural organisations in Australia and the United States, including at The Metropolitan Opera and Roundabout Theatre Company in New York, and Sydney Theatre Company, the Australian Chamber Orchestra and Belvoir St Theatre in Sydney.

-Rani has acted in a consulting capacity throughout her career, working with an eclectic client base on a variety of projects.
-She is currently Vice President of New York City-based arts and cultural marketing consultancy, Tom O’Connor Consulting Group, where she works primarily with performing arts institutions across the United States.
+Rani has acted in a consulting capacity throughout her career, and from 2020-2024 was Vice President of New York City-based arts and cultural marketing consultancy, Tom O’Connor Consulting Group, working with clients across the United States and in Australia.
+She is currently Director Experience and Engagement at the State Library of New South Wales, where she oversees public programs, exhibitions, partnerships, marketing and communications.

 Rani previously served as a director on the boards of de Quincey co, a dance-theatre performance company, and Brand X, who provide subsidised workspace for artists.
-She has been a guest presenter at Columbia University, Brooklyn College, Yale School of Drama and NIDA, and is regularly invited to present at industry events.
+She has been a guest presenter at Columbia University, Brooklyn College, Yale School of Drama and NIDA, and is regularly invited to present at industry events and conferences.

 Stephanie Purcell